anuja-meetoo/SmartEXP3/in_the_wild_experiment/README.md

-Evaluates the performance of Smart EXP3 and greedy through in-the-wild experiments, e.g. in a coffee shop; we neither have control over the total bandwith of the wireless networks nor the number of active devices in the service area.
+Evaluates the performance of Smart EXP3 and greedy through in-the-wild experiments, e.g. in a coffee shop.
+The number of devices and their selection approaches, and the bandwidth limit of available networks are unknown.
+The mobility of devices entering and leaving the service area are not controlled.

+## Setup
+A selection had to be made between 2 wireless networks, namely a public WiFi network and a cellular network.
+A laptop, equipped with a built-in WiFi interface and connected to the cellular network through a tethered phone, aims to download a [500MB file](http://www.speedtest.com.sg/), while connecting to the optimal network and optimizing on download time.

+## Setting up the laptop

 ## Running the experiment
+Smart EXP3 and Greedy were run sequentially on a laptop.

+The load of the 2 networks, monitored using Wireshark [10] and by capturing the EcIo values [7] from the mobile phone, varied during the experiments.

 ## Brief description of files
 A brief description of the files is as follows: